 5.23.2.
-A Standard vehicle is defined as built by the manufacturer in accordance with its homologation/type approval with no modifications whatsoever, other than the fitting of safety equipment which does not require the alteration of the vehicle structure.
-E.g. competition seats using the original mounting points and fasteners are permitted.
+A Standard vehicle is defined as built by the manufacturer in accordance with its homologation/type approval with no modifications or alteration of the vehicle structure, powertrain, or electrified propulsion system.
+E.g., competition seats using the original mounting points and fasteners are permitted.
 A ROPS requiring fastening to the vehicle structure is prohibited.